department-of-veterans-affairs/vagov-content/pages/housing-assistance/home-loans/loan-types/cash-out-loan.md

 <div class="va-introtext">

-Refinancing lets you replace your current loan with a new one under different terms.
+A VA-backed cash-out refinance loan lets you replace your current loan with a new one under different terms.
 If you want to take cash out of your home equity or refinance a non-VA loan into a VA-backed loan, a VA-backed cash-out refinance loan may be right for you.
-Find out if you can get this type of loan—and how to apply.
+Find out if you can get a VA-backed cash-out refinance loan--and how to apply.

 </div>